confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 In this last step, we will learn how we can use ksqlDB to mask data that may contain sensitive information and is often applicable to use cases that have PII data.

 1. To demonstrate data masking, let’s create a new stream named **accounts_masking**.
-We will persist the events in the original topic to a new Kafka topic with the **account** field within our data set removed.
+We will persist the events in the original topic to a new topic with the **account** field within our data set removed.
 Copy the following statement and run it in the **Editor**.

 ```sql
 CREATE STREAM accounts_masking